KSP-KOS/KOS/_sources/structures/vessels/stage.txt

 .. attribute:: Stage:READY

     :access: Get only
-    :type: :ref:`Boolean <boolean>`
+    :type: :struct:`Boolean`

     Kerbal Space Program enforces a small delay between staging commands, this is to allow the last staging command to complete.
 This bool value will let you know if kOS can activate the next stage.

 .. attribute:: Stage:NUMBER

     :access: Get only
-    :type: :ref:`scalar <scalar>`
+    :type: :struct:`Scalar`

     Every craft has a current stage, and that stage is represented by a number, this is it!

 .. attribute:: Stage:Resources